Ankur-creater/Multimodial-Integration-AR-VR/README.md

   ```

 ## Additional Cleanup Steps
-To keep the project organized, remove **one file each** from the following directories:
+To keep the project organized, renmane **remove one from file name** from the following directories:
 - **Logs**
 - **Library**
 - **User Setting**